wazuh/wazuh-documentation/source/user-manual/agentless-monitoring/agentless-configuration.rst

 Connection
 ^^^^^^^^^^

-First of all, once you have installed OSSEC, in your server; it needs to enable agentless monitoring:
+First of all, once you have installed Wazuh, in your server you need to enable agentless monitoring:

 .. code-block:: console

   /var/ossec/bin/ossec-control enable agentless

-In order to connect our server with the host using SSH authentication, we should use the script: ``register_host.sh``, located in: /var/ossec/agentless/
+In order to connect our server with the host using SSH authentication, we should use the script: ``register_host.sh``, located in: ``/var/ossec/agentless/``
 This script has two options: ``list``  and ``add``.

 Using the ``list`` option, we will get all the available host already added.